 Melcombe Regis had been a major port in medieval times.
 (It is reported to have been the port where the Black Death came ashore in 1348.)
 By the time the Newfoundland trade grew to need men and shipping, Melcombe Regis had merged with Weymouth.
 In England’s South West counties, Weymouth soon became an engine of the cod trade.

 Still the cod trade with Newfoundland grew.
 Other English ports became involved, among them Poole.
-Poole, like Weymouth, had grown rich on the export market for wool, and was well equipped to invest in, and handle, the market for cod.
+Poole, like Dorchester, had grown rich on the export market for wool, and was well equipped to invest in, and handle, the market for cod.

 Recently, author Lizzie Cunningham described the growth of the Newfoundland cod trade as a first, informal imperial adventure, the step that led to the growth of the British Empire.
 English, and later, British armies fed their soldiers with cod.
 Salt cod shipped to the West Indies fed slaves working in sugar plantations.
 Much of that sugar came to New England and Newfoundland to be processed as molasses, or rum, which frequently paid for more West African slaves.